-Embracing Simplicity: 5 Strategies for Christian Entrepreneurs to Simplify their Businesses
+Embracing Simplicity: 4 Strategies for Overwhelmed Solopreneurs to Simplify their Businesses

 It’s something so many of us long for: a business that allows us to show up fully, without feeling that we’re sacrificing what matters most outside of it.